WStrellis/apod-app/README.md

   A star used as a decoration for the backround.

 - MediaWrapper
   Parent of ImgBlock and Copyright.
 Used to align Copyright with ImgBlockContainer.
+  Props:
+  - URL
+  - HDURL

-- ImgBlockContainer
+  - copyright
-  Parent of ImgBlock.
-Creates purple border with padding

 - ImgBlock
   A div with the background-img: src set to the url passed as props.
   Props:
   - hdurl
   - url
+  - title ( used for alt text)

 - ImgControls
 Used to rotate the img or switch versions